Using the OCRmyPDF API¶

 Some applications may want to consider running ocrmypdf from a subprocess call anyway, as this provides isolation of its activities.

-With a few exceptions, all of the command line arguments are available and may be passed as equivalent keywords.
+With some exceptions, all of the command line arguments are available and may be passed as equivalent keywords.

 A few differences are that